 Whenever the micropayments debate comes up, there’s always a loud group of naysayers who argue that publishers can’t survive on people donating 10p for an article they thought was good.
 And for the most part, these critics have a point.
 But micropayments doesn’t have to mean just charging people a minuscule drive-by fee.

 The reason many people want micropayments, as detailed above, is because they can’t afford that many subscriptions, or don’t read a publication frequently enough to want to pay the full whack.
 Instead, they want a way to show their appreciation for a publisher, or even an article or author, in a way that doesn’t involve a monthly commitment.

 The Guardian picked up on this a long time before the rest of us, to much mockery.
 The ‘begging bowl’ approach, implemented in 2016, has involved brightly-coloured boxes of various sizes with a range of pleading messages imploring readers to donate.
-But the Guardian have had the last laugh, as it was reported in spring this year that it had over 300,000 one-off contributors.
-When combined with the additional 300,000 regular contributors and members, reader revenues now outstrip advertising revenue, leaving the publisher hoping to break even by the end of the year.
+But the Guardian have had the last laugh, as it was reported that it had over 300,000 one-off contributors.
+When combined with the additional 655,000 regular contributors and members, reader revenues now outstrip advertising revenue, helping the publisher break even in spring last .